 The City of Tacoma’s public works operations could soon become a little greener.

-Tacoma is poised this week to receive grants totaling $412,500 from the Washington State Department of Ecology to fund two eco-friendly projects.
+Tacoma City Council Tuesday voted to receive grants totaling $412,500 from the Washington State Department of Ecology to fund two eco-friendly projects.

 The first grant, totaling $75,000, will allow city staff to evaluate the feasibility of establishing additional composting and anaerobic digestion capacity.
 According to city officials, the lack of sufficient capacity has slowed the city’s ability to divert more organics from the waste stream and to generate energy from that organic material.
 This study will show whether it will be financially and environmentally feasible for the city to build a facility to meet these needs.